This article describes some recipes to install software written by other groups.

 As an apology, we will do our best to keep this article up-to-date, so installing third-party software anvi’o uses will not be a big hassle for you.
 Thank you for your understanding, and your patience in advance.

-We make a lot of typos.
-Sometimes parameters change slightly across versions, and we often fail to keep tutorials up-to-date at all times.
-If you find a mistake on this page, or if you would like to change something within it, you can directly edit its source code by clicking the “Edit this file” icon at the top-right corner (which you will see if you have logged in to GitHub).
-We will be very thankful for your contribution 😇
+Is there something wrong on this page?
+Is it missing something?
+Please feel free to edit its source code by clicking the “Edit this file” icon at the top-right corner (which you will see if you have logged in to GitHub).
+We thank you for your contribution in advance 😇

 samtools is a high-performance program to manipulate SAM and BAM files.